 CEILING

 The CEILING function rounds a number up to the nearest multiple of a specified significance.
-It is commonly used in financial modeling, data analysis, and various mathematical computations to ensure values align with specific criteria or constraints.
+It is used in financial modeling, data analysis, and mathematical computations to align values with specific criteria.
+This helps ensure consistency with predefined constraints.

 Syntax 🔗